Noriaki Kasai: 2014: Oldest Olympic medalist

 At the 2014 Winter Olympics in Sochi he competed in a record seventh Olympics and took the silver medal in the large hill individual and the bronze in team large hill, becoming the oldest ski jumper ever to take a medal at the winter Olympics.

-On 29 November 2014 Kasai became the oldest World Cup winner when he shared the victory with Simon Ammann in Ruka, Finland.
+On 29 November 2014, Kasai became the oldest World Cup winner when he shared the victory with Simon Ammann in Ruka, Finland.

-On 22 February 2015 Kasai won the bronze medal at the FIS Nordic World Ski Championships 2015 in mixed team event and became the oldest medalist at the Nordic World Ski Championships.
-He performed for a record twelfth time in the competition.

 2016: 500th World Cup start

-On 4 March 2016 he was on a World Cup podium in Wisła at the age of 43 years and 272 days, which is a record for the oldest contestant to mount the podium in ski jumping history.
-On 17 March 2016 in Planica, he reached his 500th individual start in the World Cup.
+On 4 March 2016, Kasai was on a World Cup podium in Wisła at the age of 43 years and 272 days, which is a record for the oldest contestant to mount the podium in ski jumping history.
+On 17 March 2016, he made his 500th individual start in the World Cup.

 2018 Olympics

 Kasai finished 21st in the normal hill event at the 2018 Winter Olympics.